What Anxiety Really Feels Like

 Sometimes I’d honestly rather be known as a mean girl, than have to explain my anxiety.

 I have plenty of good days too, where I’m ‘normal’ish lol 😂 it’s not all bad!
-Here’s some things that help me deal:)
+Here are some things that help me feel better!

 I’ve discovered a few things that help me get through the tough times.
 Obviously talk to your doc before taking any medication or vitamins… I’m no doctor!!

-Vitamin b complex!
+Vitamin B Complex.
 I had blood work reveal i was deficient in some of the b vitamins which was part of the reason why I was feeling so down and crappy!
-Started taking a b complex and it is helping my anxiety a little:)
+Started taking a B vitamin complex and it is definitely helping my mood!

 If you have anxiety, depression, ptsd, bi polar or any mental health issues follow along and know you’re not alone:) I’m over here suffering too!